 A Navy fighter ace who shot down 19 enemy planes in the Pacific, becoming one of the most lethal pilots of World War II.

-Alexander Vraciu’s journey from a Chicago-born son of Romanian immigrants to a top Navy ace is a story of precision and nerve.
-He learned to fly through the Navy’s cadet program and was soon flying the formidable F6F Hellcat in the Pacific theater.
-His combat record is a blur of intense engagements, most famously during the 'Great Marianas Turkey Shoot' in 1944, where his skill contributed to a staggering victory.
-After the war, he didn't step away from flight, instead pushing new aircraft to their limits as a test pilot and helping to shape the nation's air reserve forces.
-His later command of a fighter squadron cemented a career defined by leadership in the cockpit and on the deck, leaving a legacy of tactical brilliance.
+Alexander Vraciu became a top Navy ace during World War II, most notably during the 'Great Marianas Turkey Shoot' in 1944.
+The Chicago-born son of Romanian immigrants learned to fly through the Navy's cadet program and piloted the F6F Hellcat in the Pacific theater.
+His combat record was a blur of intense engagements.
+After the war, he worked as a test pilot, pushing new aircraft to their limits, and helped shape the nation's air reserve forces.
+He later commanded a fighter squadron, a career defined by leadership in the cockpit and on the deck.

 1901–1927